mayu-live/framework/lib/mayu/runtime/vnodes/README.md

 ### Error handling + UX

-- Error boundaries (component `handle_error`).
+- Components define `handle_error(error)` and return truthy to handle a descendant render failure.
+- Handled updates roll back commands from the failed attempt and replace the boundary subtree with a freshly rendered fallback.
+- A boundary does not catch its own render errors.
+Falsey handlers and failures in handlers or fallbacks continue to the next parent boundary.
-- Unhandled render errors emit a `RenderError` command with tree path.
+- Unhandled render errors are logged and, when `render_exceptions` is enabled, emit a `RenderError` command with the component tree path.
+- Callback exceptions are reported but are not handled by render boundaries.
 - `ViewTransition` carries a nested command batch for queued component updates.

 ### Testing